Pending & Active: int(17)

 Contact Hours: 18.5 hours

 There are over 15 million cancer survivors in the United States.
 As advancements in care and early diagnosis improves this is expected to increase to over 20 million survivors in the next 10 years.
-The continuum of care for cancer patients ideally begins at diagnosis.
+The continuum of care for patients with cancer ideally begins at diagnosis.
 The rehabilitation professional is an integral part of the oncology team that will work with the patient throughout treatment and into survivorship.
 In this two and a half day continuing education course, participants will learn topics that will prepare them to be part if the interdisciplinary oncology team.
 Topics will include the basics of cancer: terminology, staging, medical treatment, and the sequelae of these medical treatments.

 Basics of the lymphatic system will be covered, as well as when to refer the patient to a lymphatic specialist for further treatment.
 Red flags and warning symptoms will be discussed so the participant feels comfortable with knowing when to refer the patient back to their medical provider for further assessment.

 This course is the first in a series.
 The two follow-on courses will address in-depth pelvic cancers.
 This introductory course is aimed to get the participant comfortable with working with oncology patients and as part of an interdisciplinary oncology team.

 This continuing education seminar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, registered nurses, nurse midwives, and other rehabilitation professionals.
 Content is not intended for use outside the scope of the learner's license or regulation.
 Physical therapy continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.